waynodiablo/Oystercard/bookmark_manager/22_preventing_duplicate_registrations.md

 [Back to the Challenge Map](00_challenge_map.md)

-The application now validates that a user can not sign up without an email address.
-Currently it does not provide any form of feedback to the user as to why the sign up fails.
-As we saw in the Improving Sign Up Workflow challenge this can be improved.
+In this challenge, you'll add a validation that checks that no existing user has already registered with the entered email.
+You'll also add code that shows a meaningful error message to the user in this case.

-In this challenge you will add a validation that checks that email addresses are unique and display meaningful messages to the user.
+And you'll add code that shows the user a meaningful error message if they doesn't enter an email address at all.

 ## Learning Objectives covered